 1. Have you handled many cases similar to mine?

 There are many lawyers out there and not all of them have the same type of experience.
 For example, some lawyers may practice criminal law while others focus only on civil cases.
-It’s important to hire a lawyer, like a personal injury lawyer Phoenix AZ relies on, who has experience handling cases like yours.
+It’s important to hire a lawyer who has experience handling cases like yours.
 If you were charged with a DUI, you don’t to hire a lawyer who only has experience with lawsuits.

 2. What are your fees?